 The research component of the program is exercised with minimal interference or disruptions to the children's educational program.
 Staff, parents, and legal guardians are receptive to and supportive of research efforts.
-In an effort to balance the needs of researchers with the needs of the children, and to ensure the privacy of the children, families, and teachers enrolled in the program, the following goals and guidelines have been established.
+To balance the needs of researchers with the needs of the children, and to ensure the privacy of the children, families, and teachers enrolled in the program, the following goals and guidelines have been established.